glowkeeper/glowkeeper.github.io/src/content/writing/books/when-the-fire-burns-low/gratitude.md

 “You see!” cried the rat.

-The King raised his staff, but the Fairy Queen lifted one hand.
+The King raised his staff to strike the ground, but the Fairy Queen lifted one hand and silence returned immediately.

-Silence returned.

 “The gardener showed the children each object,” she continued.
 “He asked them where it might have come from, who might once have used it and what its story could tell them about these grounds.”

 She looked towards Mother Wren.

-“The nest taught them to look carefully beneath roofs and among branches before disturbing anything.”
+“The nest taught them to look carefully inside sheds, beneath roofs and among branches before disturbing anything.”

 Mother Wren tilted her head.